Evansville, Indiana: Film and television

 Game scenes in the 1992 film A League of Their Own were filmed at Bosse Field.
 It is the third oldest baseball stadium still in use in the United States (behind Fenway Park in Boston and Wrigley Field in Chicago).
 The ballpark served as the homefield for the Racine Belles.
 Scenes from the 2014 Michael Rosenbaum movie Back in the Day feature Green River Road in Evansville.

 All exterior shots on the 1988–2018 sitcom Roseanne are still photographs taken in and around Evansville.
 The Conners' house is at 619 South Runnymeade Avenue, and the Lobo Lounge is a pizzeria at the corner of Edgar and Louisiana Streets.
 Matt Williams, one of the show's producers, is a native of Evansville and a graduate of The University of Evansville theatre program.
 He is a co-founder of Wind Dancer Productions and has been involved with numerous sitcoms such as 'Home Improvement', movies and dramatic plays for Broadway.

 The Daily Show has featured Evansville in two episodes.
 The first featured a story about comedian Carrot Top's reopening of the historic Victory Theatre.
 The second poked fun at former mayor Russell Lloyd Jr. for skipping out on a city meeting to attend Cher's Farewell Tour concert being performed on the same night at Roberts Stadium.

 Evansville was also featured in Alton Brown's series Feasting on Asphalt.
 Alton and his crew visited the historic Greyhound Bus station for its vending machines, the YWCA tea room for lunch, and the Hilltop Inn for a brain sandwich and burgoo.
 Other shows have included Ghost Hunters which investigated Willard Library's "Gray Lady" ghost and Storm Stories on The Weather Channel documenting the devastating tornado that struck the city in 2005.
-The city was briefly featured in the 2007 Prison Break episode "Chicago".
+The city was briefly mentioned in the opening of the 2007 Prison Break episode "Chicago".
 In 2012, Evansville was featured on the British television program Supersize vs Superskinny because of a poll that ranked the residents of the city as the most obese in the United States.

 Evansville and neighboring Newburgh was the featured location for the feature film Back in the Day filmed in 2014.

 Evansville is mentioned several times in the third and fourth seasons of the HBO series Boardwalk Empire.

 In 2021, an episode of HBO's "We're Here" was filmed in Evansville.